MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 - To find field values that end with a certain text and match the case, place `*` before the search text (for example `*man`).
 - When using these special characters, if you want to make the search case insensitive, place **@** before the search text (for example `@man*`).

-The following table will help explain the search through examples.
+The following table explains the search by giving you examples.

 <!--